-At the annual meeting of all employees prior to the opening of school for students, the president of the Association or his designee shall each have equal time to address the employees.
+At the annual meeting of all employees prior to the first day of classes, the president of the Association or his designee shall each have equal time to address the employees.

-In the formal program provided by the District for the orientation of new employees, there shall be adequate opportunity for participation by Association representatives.
+In the formal program provided by the employer for the orientation of new employees, there shall be adequate opportunity for participation by Association representatives.

-The first day of in-service released time activities for new employees shall be planned and implemented mutually by the Association and the District.
+The first day of in-service released time activities for new employees shall be planned and implemented mutually by the Association and the employer.

-The names of all employees, their building, grade and subject assignments shall be provided to the Association by September 15.
+The names of all employees, their job title, department, and office location shall be provided to the Association by September 15.

-What if my school, campus or system leadership doesn't have an orientation for ESPs?
+What if my school, campus, or system leadership doesn't have an orientation for ESPs?

-All employees deserve a helpful orientation - so make sure that includes ESPs.
-If ESPs do not already have an orientation, which is often the case, schedule one in partnership with the district or hold your own.
-ESPs are hired throughout the year, so a process for continuous onboarding is essential.
+All employees deserve a helpful orientation-so make sure that includes academic staff professionals and Education Support Professionals.
+If these staff do not already have an orientation, which is often the case, schedule one in partnership with the employer or hold your own.
+These staff are hired throughout the year, so a process for continuous onboarding is essential.
 In California, the Ventura ESP Association (VESPA) holds rotating orientations on a monthly basis where each new employee is asked to join.
 Reps receive a monthly updated list of who hasn't joined yet.